SkollRyu/WordMaster/README.md

 # WordMasterWithGUI

+# Reminder
+- the game logic work, what I need to do is to translate it to event-driven GUI based game.
+- Imagine the command and enter I type is all button that help me execute the functions

 # Big Stuff to do
 - [] all scenes
 - [] connect scenes to word master game engine
+- [] playerData controller for controlling player data

 # Program Flow
 1. Enter the game